This article originally appeared on VICE UK.

 VICE Gaming contributor Julia Hardy clenched her nerves to test Kitchen at E3.
 "The most intimidating and engaging horror experience I have ever had," was her verdict.
 Google a little and you'll find reaction videos of people seeing Kitchen for the first time and very nearly literally losing their shit.
 Here's one.
 Here's another.
 One more.
 Here's man mountain Simon Miller of Videogamer.com trying to act tough and failing, miserably.
 But what you won't find is any "gameplay" footage of the demo, anywhere.
-Capcom aren't releasing it, and nor are Sony – not yet, at least.
+Capcom isn't releasing it, and neither is Sony—not yet, at least.
 The same is true of screens, hence the complete absence of them here.
 The only way you're going to see what's making grown adults squirm in their chairs like there are snakes in their guts, and the snakes are trying to bite their way to fresh air, and the snakes are winning, is by actually doing it.
 So I went and did it.

 On Motherboard: The Horror Game That Heals